Tetiʻaroa: Conservation and restoration

 The presence of two invasive rat species significantly impacted the native vegetation, nesting seabird populations, sea turtle hatchlings, and land crabs.
 The Tetiʻaroa Society, Island Conservation, and the Brando Resort (among other partners) initiated an invasive rat-eradication project in the summer of 2022.
 After repeated pandemic-related disruptions, the operation took place over June and July 2022, covering 520 hectares of land and requiring more than 60 members of staff, plus volunteers.
 The hope is that this project will restore the terrestrial ecosystems, protect endangered native birds and turtles, and enhance the resilience of surrounding coral reefs, making them more resistant to climate change.
 Additional benefits may be ensuring food security for the local population, as well as eliminating reservoirs and vectors for human disease.
-In time, the atoll could become a translocation habitat for the Polynesian ground dove and the Tuamotu sandpiper.
+In time, the atoll could become a translocation habitat for the Polynesian ground dove, the Blue Lorikeet, and the Tuamotu sandpiper.
 The next phase of the restoration program will be extensive research and monitoring, to record the subsequent benefits to the terrestrial and marine ecosystems.